 The Nursing Department's requirement related to attendance exceeds the college policy.
 Nursing students are required to attend 90% of classes, labs, and clinicals.
-A written assignment or makeup clinical may be given for hours missed determined to be unavoidable.
+At the discretion of the instructor, a written assignment or makeup clinical may be given for hours missed determined to be unavoidable.
 Simulation experiences will not exceed 25% of the scheduled clinical hours and will be indicated on the clinical schedule.

 If a student knows in advance that he/she will be absent from class, lab, or clinical, the Director or appropriate instructor must be notified.
 Students who are unable to attend clinical MUST notify the assigned clinical area and the nursing instructor prior to the time the clinical experience is to begin or face disciplinary action.
-Students will be given the telephone number of each clinical instructor.
+If student does not contact faculty prior to class, via phone or email it is considered no call/no show resulting in a write up.
+Assignments that are due on day of absentism or tardy will need to be emailed to faculty prior to class start time (0940) to receive credit, may result in grade of zero.
+Students may be given a contact number to reach each clinical instructor or contact number to assigned clinical floor to leave message for instructor.
 Communications should be by phone; text messaging is not acceptable.